weiyudaixing/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

-### Status Type
+### Status Stage

-- `group by status.type`
+- `group by status.stage`
-  - This groups by the types you have given to your custom statuses.
+  - This groups by the stages you have given to your custom statuses.
   - The groups will appear in this order, and with these group names:
     - `IN_PROGRESS`
     - `TODO`